Johnny-LeDev/Lib-VueUI/README.md

 # Lib-VueUI

 **Lib-VueUI** is an elegant and lightweight library designed to facilitate the integration of Vue.js-driven user interface components into FiveM projects.
-It streamlines the management of custom user interfaces by dynamically loading UI elements and handling user input events.
-Crafted specifically for FiveM servers, this library enables seamless interaction with Lua and enhances the overall in-game user interface experience.

 ## Key Features